apostrophecms/apostrophe-documentation/modules/apostrophe-attachments/index.md

 Given an attachment object,
 return the URL.
 If options.size is set, return the URL for that size (one-third, one-half, two-thirds, full). full is "full width" (1140px), not the original.
-For the original, don't pass size.
+For the original, pass `original`.
+If size is not specified, you will receive the `full` size if an image, otherwise the original.

 If the "uploadfsPath" option is true, an uploadfs path is returned instead of a URL.
 ### first(*within*, *options*) *[api]*